hauchongtang/ExpenseTracker/README.md

 Run `npm install` in console inside the root of ExpenseTracker to install all dependencies.

+Create a file named `config.env` inside the config folder & add in the following:

+* `MONGODB_URI= (create a database in mongoDB Atlas paste the link to connect here, remember to include inverted commas) NODE_ENV=production
+   PORT=5000`

 To start the app locally, run `npm run dev` in console which starts up both frontend and backend concurrently.

 ## Features